 In both cases, your coverage should be an amount that will completely replace your vehicle in case it’s ever totaled.

 To be on the safe side, you should have enough coverage to equal the value of your car when it was brand new.

 You might also consider purchasing gap coverage if you’re taking a loan out on your vehicle.
 Gap coverage covers the difference between the value of your car and your outstanding balance.

 Should I purchase an umbrella policy?

-For individuals who own high value assets, such as real estate and securities, umbrella insurance is probably a good idea.
-You need to protect your valuable assets in the event you are ever sued after crash.
+For individuals who own high-value assets, such as real estate and securities, umbrella insurance is probably a good idea.
+You need to protect your valuable assets in the event you are ever sued after a crash.

-You’ll need to add up all of your assets and project some increasing value into the future, and then buy an amount of coverage to meet that value.
+You’ll need to add up all of your assets, project some increasing value into the future, and then buy an amount of coverage to meet that value.

 What Coverage Can You Afford?

 Use our FREE tool to compare insurance rates that are localized to your area.
 Just enter your ZIP code above to start!